 - Summative Standards to meet

 - Content to learn

 - Most of the simulation activities

-Think of Moodle as you might daily homework in a math class or similar.
+Think of Canvas as you might daily homework in a math class or similar.
 It’s designed to give you the practice and materials you need to succeed on the SAT, our course content, and beyond.
 The practice you do there will help prepare you for the more formal projects.
-About 25% of your total class grade will be based on your Moodle work, your practice, either in Standards or points for productivity.
-That said, there is far more to “do” on Moodle than you are required to do or–more accurately–there are more opportunities for practice and learning than are technically required to score 100%.
+About 25% of your total class grade will be based on your Canvas work, your practice, either in Standards or points for productivity.
+That said, there is far more to “do” on Canvas than you are required to do or–more accurately–there are more opportunities for practice and learning than are technically required to score 100%.
 This is because the learning and practice are more important than the “points” you receive.
 Finally, by practicing well, you earn skills and experience in The Source simulation.
 The more skills and experience you receive, the more likely you will succeed in the storyline (and the less likely you will die in it!).
 In addition, the more practice you do, the more likely you will “unlock” benefits that other players do not receive.
 Likewise, successful game play will likely teach you more than the mere activities will!

-For every successful point you earn on Moodle, you earn credit towards your overall Moodle score (each chapter has a “denominator” target goal) which counts towards your class grade, and you earn experience points for your game character.
+For every successful point you earn on Canvas, you earn credit towards your overall Canvas score (each chapter has a “denominator” target goal) which counts towards your class grade, and you earn experience points for your game character.
 The more points you receive, the more experience you have.
 Experience points move you up levels which makes you more powerful in the game, and all points are cumulative.